-Saint Bede's recognises that Deputy DSL's must be trained to same standard as the DSL.
+Saint Bede's recognises that the Senior Deputy DSL and Deputy DSL's must be trained to same standard as the DSL.

 The designated teacher has a responsibility for promoting the educational achievement of CLA and previously CLA (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
-In our setting, this is Claire Cochrane
+In our setting, this is Mrs Helen Pearson